fingon/hnet-openwrt-feed/README.md

 # Simple usage

+We make the assumption that the reader is moderately familiar with [OpenWRT build process][root].
+If not, it might be good time to brush up..

+Get the source tree of AA:

+    git clone git://nbd.name/attitude_adjustment.git

-## Add following line to feeds.conf
+Add following line to feeds.conf:

     src-git hnet git://github.com/fingon/hnet-openwrt-feed.git

-## Run
+Update feeds + install hnet by running:

     scripts/feeds update
     scripts/feeds install hnet

+.. and then either

     make oldconfig

+.. or ..

-(and select things, or make menuconfig + choose 'hnet' under IPv6)
+    make menuconfig

+At any rate, you want to say 'y' or 'm' to hnet package. ('m' not tested very much, but 'y' at least seems to work.)

-## Make new image, flash it, and configure to your's heart's content..
+Then, make new image, flash it, and configure to your's heart's content.

 NOTE: By default, the current version has several downsides: